nathanhleung/install-peerdeps/README.md

 Options:

-  -h, --help        output usage information
   -V, --version         output the version number
   -d, --dev             Install the package as a devDependency -o, --only-peers      Install only peerDependencies of the package -S, --silent          If using npm, don't save in package.json -Y, --yarn            Install with Yarn
-  --dry-run         Do not install packages, but show the install command that will be run
+  -r, --registry <uri>  Install from custom registry (defaults to NPM registry) --dry-run             Do not install packages, but show the install command that will be run -h, --help            output usage information

 ```

 ## Examples
-### `eslint-config-airbnb`
+### Basic Peer Dependency Installation
-This package requires quite a few peer dependencies.
+`eslint-config-airbnb` requires quite a few peer dependencies.
 Here's what you'd do to install them all:

 `install-peerdeps eslint-config-airbnb --dev`